Rythmokay/Diabetes-prediction-/README.md

   <img src="screenshots/banner.svg" alt="Diabetes Prediction Banner" width="800">
 </p>

 A modern web application that predicts diabetes risk based on health metrics using machine learning.
-The application uses a model based on the Pima Indians Diabetes Dataset to provide risk assessments with probability scores.
-This version is optimized for static hosting on Netlify.
+The application uses a Random Forest model trained on the Pima Indians Diabetes Dataset to provide risk assessments with probability scores.
+This version uses a Python API for predictions and a static frontend hosted on Netlify.

 ## ✨ Features